Seven Most Common AC Problems and How to Fix Them

 2. Dirty Air Filter

-You can easily reduce the risk of AC problems by regularly cleaning or replacing the air filter.
-How do you know whether you should change your filters?
-If you can’t think back to the last time you changed them, it’s almost definitely time to.
-But for a standard guideline, make sure you try to replace flat filters every month and pleated filters every three months.
+Old or inefficient air filters are notorious for turning a perfectly functional and reliable air conditioner into a slow and inefficient one.
+What’s more, dirty filters will sometimes cause multiple problems, like decreased airflow, lower indoor air quality and higher power consumption.
+They can also make your air conditioning work harder and stop working if the coil ices over.
+You can easily reduce the risk of AC problems by consistently cleaning or replacing your air filter.
+How do you know when you should change the filters?
+If you can’t recall the last time you changed them, it’s almost definitely time to.
+But for a general recommendation, make sure you try to replace flat filters each month and pleated filters every three months.3.
+Frozen Condenser Coils

-Your air conditioner’s coils are essential components because they discharge heat from your home into the outdoor air.
-But even during the summer, ice can form on the coils.
-Frozen coils won’t be able to handle the cooling process as smoothly, and in certain cases the ice can block the AC from running at all.
+Your air conditioner’s coils are crucial components because they discharge heat from your home into the outdoor air.
+But even in the summer, ice can develop on the coils.
+Frozen coils won’t be able to regulate the cooling process as smoothly, and in certain cases the ice can keep the AC from running outright.
+Freezing can be connected to several issues, like:-

 - Clogged drain line, which can trigger moisture buildup